Computer

 Proper planning and

-consultation prior to execution of the order is essential to help
+consultation prior to execution of the Anton Piller order in Ontario is essential to help

-ensure that all relevant electronic data is secured, identified and
+ensure that all relevant data, digital and otherwise, is secured, identified and

-Computer program files sought in an Anton Piller order may consist
+Computer program files sought in an Anton Piller order in Ontario may consist

 of standard packaged or custom applications.

-Computer data files sought may include word processing documents,
+Computer data files sought in an Anton Piller order in Ontario may include word processing documents,

 e-mail messages, financial and accounting records, financial